-- Is placed on the sensor only when prompted - Is lifted from the sensor only when prompted

-- Is placed on the middle of the sensor and covers as much of the sensor as possible - Is motionless on the sensor, while the sensor is capturing the image
+- Is placed on the sensor only when prompted - Is lifted from the sensor only when prompted - Is placed on the middle of the sensor and covers as much of the sensor as possible - Is motionless on the sensor, while the sensor is capturing the image

-The user performs the following steps to create a fingerprint template on the Nymi Band.
+Instruct the user to performs the following steps to create a fingerprint template on the Nymi Band.

-1. Reads the information on the Capture Fingerprint page.
+1. Read the information on the Capture Fingerprint page.